Slate industry in Wales: Decline in production

 The loss of production at Penrhyn led to a temporary shortage of slates and kept prices high, but part of the shortfall was made up by imports.
 French exports of slate to the UK increased from 40,000 tons in 1898 to 105,000 tons in 1902.
 After 1903 there was a depression in the slate industry which led to reductions in pay and job losses.
 New techniques in tile manufacture had reduced costs, making tiles more competitive.
 In addition, several countries had placed tariffs on the import of British slate, while a slump in the home building trade had reduced domestic demand; finally French slate producers had increased their exports to the United Kingdom.
 All of this led to a prolonged decline in demand for Welsh slate.
 Eight Ffestiniog quarries closed between 1908 and 1913, and the Oakley dismissed 350 men in 1909.
 R. Merfyn Jones comments:

 The First World War hit the slate industry badly, particularly in Blaenau Ffestiniog where exports to Germany had been an important source of income.
 Cilgwyn, the oldest quarry in Wales, closed in 1914, though it later reopened.
 In 1917, slate quarrying was declared a non-essential industry and a number of quarries were closed for the remainder of the war.
 The demand for new houses after the end of the war brought back a measure of prosperity; in the slate mines of Blaenau Ffestiniog production was almost back to 1913 levels by 1927, but in the quarries the output was still well below the pre-war level.
 The Great Depression in the 1930s led to cuts in production, with exports particularly hard hit.

-The quarries and mines made increasing use of mechanization from the start of the 20th century, with electricity replacing steam and water as a power source.
+The quarries and mines made increasing use of mechanisation from the start of the 20th century, with electricity replacing steam and water as a power source.
 The Llechwedd quarry introduced its first electrical plant in 1891, and in 1906, a hydro-electric plant was opened in Cwm Dyli, on the lower slopes of Snowdon, which supplied electricity to the largest quarries in the area.
 The use of electric saws and other machinery reduced the hard manual labour involved in extracting the slate, but produced much more slate dust than the old manual methods, leading to an increased incidence of silicosis.
 The work was also dangerous in other ways, with the blasting operations responsible for many deaths.
 A government enquiry in 1893 found that the death rate for underground workers in the slate mines was 3.23 per thousand, higher than the rate for coal miners.